-Here’s why you should never settle for just any savings account: The very best savings accounts pay more than 15 times higher than average.
+Here’s why you should never settle for just any savings account: The very best pay eight times more than the average (0.25 percent APY).

 Skip your corner bank and look to the best nationally available accounts, which could really boost your earning power.